-Restricted stock units, which entitle the holder to receive, at the end of a vesting term, a specified number of shares of Synergy common stock are accounted for as stock based compensation in accordance with ASC Topic 718 in the same manner as stock options using fair value at the date of grant.
-Subject to a repurchase agreement assumed by Synergy pursuant to the Exchange Transaction, 50% of the units vest after 1 year of continuous service and the remaining 50% vest after 2 years of continuous service from the grant date.
-The total fair value is being expensed ratably by month over the 2 year service period.
+Restricted stock awards, which entitle the holder to earn, at the end of a vesting term, a specified number of shares of Synergy common stock are accounted for as stock based compensation in accordance with ASC Topic 718 in the same manner as stock options using fair value at the date of issuance.
+Restricted shares awarded are subject to a repurchase agreement, assumed by Synergy pursuant to the Exchange Transaction, whereby 50% of the shares vest after 1 year of continuous service and the remaining 50% vest after 2 years of continuous service from the issuance date.

-On July 3, 2008, 874,760 restricted stock units were granted by Synergy-DE and assumed by Synergy as part of the Exchange Transaction and are subject to a repurchase agreement, as defined.
+On July 3, 2008, 874,760 restricted stock awards were granted by Synergy-DE and assumed by Synergy as part of the Exchange Transaction and are subject to a repurchase agreement, as defined.
 These restricted stock units were issued to certain officers and a consultant of Synergy.
 The fair value of each restricted stock unit is estimated on the grant date based on the price paid by shareholders participating in the Company's July 14, 2008 private placement.
 Accordingly, the weighted-average grant date fair value per share of the 874,760 shares issued during the twelve months ended December 31, 2008 was determined to be \$0.60.
-As of December 31, 2009 there were 874,760 restricted stock units outstanding, included in shares outstanding.
-The fair value of the 874,760 restricted stock units on the date of grant was \$524,856 of which \$361,104 was recorded as stock-based compensation expense during the twelve months ended December 31, 2009.
-The intrinsic value of the 437,380 shares which vested during the twelve months ended December 31, 2009 was \$2,449,328.
+The fair value at the date of issuance was expensed ratably by month over the 2 year service period ended July 3, 2010.
+As of December 31, 2010 there were no restricted stock awards subject to repurchase.

-6. Income Taxes
+5. Income Taxes

-At December 31, 2009, Synergy-DE has net operating loss carryforwards ("NOLs") aggregating approximately \$30 million, which, if not used, beginning in 2010 and expiring through 2029.
+At December 31, 2010, Synergy-DE has net operating loss carryforwards ("NOLs") aggregating approximately \$43 million, which, if not used, expire beginning in 2011 through 2030.
 The utilization of these NOLs is subject to limitations based on past and future changes in ownership of Synergy pursuant to Internal Revenue Code Section 382.
-The Company has determined that an ownership change occurred for Internal Revenue Code Section 382 purposes.
-As a result of this ownership change, the ability of the Company to utilize its NOLs is limited.
+The Company has determined that ownership changes have occurred for Internal Revenue Code Section 382 purposes and therefore, the ability of the Company to utilize its NOLs is limited.
 The Company has no other material deferred tax items.
 Synergy records a valuation allowance against deferred tax assets to the extent that it is more likely than not that some portion, or all of, the deferred tax assets will not be realized.
-Due to the substantial doubt related to Synergy's ability to continue as a going concern and utilize its deferred tax assets, a valuation allowance for the full amount of the deferred tax assets has been established at December 31, 2009.
+Due to the substantial doubt related to Synergy's ability to continue as a going concern and utilize its deferred tax assets, a valuation allowance for the full amount of the deferred tax assets has been established at December 31, 2010.
 As a result of this valuation allowance there are no income tax benefits reflected in the accompanying consolidated statements of operations to offset pre-tax losses.